RocketChat/google-summer-of-code/google-summer-of-code-2026.md

 ## 📂 Project Ideas

-(This list is going through some rapid changes as mentors and community members discuss content and approaches to realize them within the GSoC timeframe.)
+(This list is going through some rapid changes as we work with mentors to fully flesh out the project ideas.)

 ### 💡 High-Performance Message Parser Rewrite